kangminsuk/projects-example-brainiak/project.md

 - Change its type to `markdown` using the toolbar on the top of the notebook.
 - Enter some text (in markdown) to share something interesting about the output table above it.

-After you are completed this task, feel free to play around adding new cells, editing them, modifying their type, executing code, etc. Explore as much as you want to, and when you are ready click on `Next Task` to move on to the next task.
+After you have completed this task, feel free to play around with adding new cells, editing them, modifying their type, executing code, etc. Explore as much as you want to, and when you are ready click on `Next Task` to move on to the next task.

 `@hint`